dmbarbour/awelon/AboutAwelon.md

 Linear types allow an API to say what a subprogram *must* do, and capabilities allow an API to say what a subprogram *can* do.
 They can be combined by requiring linear arguments to a capability, or by use of linear capabilities.
 This combination can be very expressive, while still supporting a great degree of flexibility in how things are achieved.

-### Modeling ADTs and Objects

-Awelon programmers don't have user-defined types per se, but they can model ad-hoc types.

-By simple use of sealer/unsealer pairs, programmers can model abstract data types (ADTs) and objects or existential types.
-The idea in both cases is that we have sealed values (representing the ADT or object) along with a collection of named behaviors that will unseal the value, operate on it, seal it back up, and maybe return something.
-An ADT differs from an object simply by separating the 'collection of operations' from the sealed values.

-In Awelon, these would be reactive dataflow objects and ADTs, consisting of runtime signals.
-The set of objects in an Awelon application would generally be static, but they can still be useful.

-#### Parametric Polymorphism

-Awelon's design favors ad-hoc polymorphism; a behavior is free to specialize or generalize based on knowledge about types.
-(Ad-hoc polymorphism may serve better for heterogeneous computation systems.)
-But there is also utility in parametric polymorphism - enforcing a uniform structure for a given class of types.
-Modeling ADTs or objects can easily enforce parametricity.

 ## Awelon Language Primitives

 ### Debugging and Live Programming Support